opensafely/documentation/docs/requests-documentation.md

 please do!
 You can either:

 * Suggest improvements in an [issue](https://github.com/opensafely/documentation/issues).
-* Clone the repo locally, make edits on a new branch, then create a pull request for it.
+* Clone [the repo](https://github.com/opensafely/documentation) locally, make edits on a new branch, then create a pull request for it.
-* [Edit directly on Github](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository), making sure to "Create a new branch for this commit and start a pull request".
+* [Edit directly on Github](https://github.com/opensafely/documentation/tree/master/docs) (instructions [here](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository)), making sure to "Create a new branch for this commit and start a pull request".

 Do not commit changes directly to the master branch.

-If you want to make changes to the study definition variables, edit the docstrings in the [`patients.py` file in the `cohort-extractor` repository](https://github.com/opensafely-core/cohort-extractor/blob/master/cohortextractor/patients.py).
+If you want to make changes to the **study definition variables**, edit the docstrings in the [`patients.py` file in the `cohort-extractor` repository](https://github.com/opensafely-core/cohort-extractor/blob/master/cohortextractor/patients.py).

 !!! note "Variable docstrings follow the [Google style guide](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods)."